-The New York Times stated it best when it described Buzbee like this: “Mr. Buzbee is a big, mean, ambitious, tenacious, fire-breathing Texas trial lawyer.
+The New York Times stated it best when it said, “Mr Buzbee is a big, mean, ambitious, tenacious, fire-breathing Texas trial lawyer.
 Really big.
 Poster boy big.”

 After college, Buzbee entered the United States Marine Corps.
 In his initial Marine Corps training, Buzbee was recognized as an Honor Graduate, receiving the top leadership score out of more than 200 other Marine Lieutenants.
-Buzbee then continued his service as a Marine Corps infantry officer, serving in the Persian Gulf and Somalian conflicts, where he commanded various Marine SOC (special operation capable) infantry units.
+Buzbee then continued his service as a Marine Corps infantry officer, serving in the Persian Gulf and Somalian conflicts, where he commanded various Marine special operations capable (SOC) infantry units.
 After rigorous physical and mental screening, Buzbee was selected by the Marines to become a Recon officer, commanding the elite Recon Company of the historic First Marine Regiment.
 While serving as a Recon officer, Buzbee received various awards, including top leadership awards from the rigorous Navy Dive School and the daunting Amphibious Reconnaissance Course.
-Ultimately, Buzbee earned the rank of Captain, and for his Marine Corps service was awarded the prestigious Navy Commendation Medal.
+Ultimately, Buzbee earned the rank of Captain and, for his Marine Corps service, was awarded the prestigious Navy Commendation Medal.

 After leaving the Marine Corps, Buzbee entered law school at the University of Houston Law Center.
-While there, Buzbee was the Managing Editor of the Houston Law Review, was elected Class Captain by his peers, and was also a member of the Order of the Coif, Order of the Barristers, and Order of the Barons.
-Buzbee was also state and regional mock trial champion and was voted best advocate in every competition in which he competed.
-Buzbee ultimately graduated Summa Cum Laude, second in his class.
+While there, Buzbee was the managing editor of the Houston Law Review, was elected Class Captain by his peers, and was also a member of the Order of the Coif, Order of the Barristers and Order of the Barons.
+Buzbee was also the state and regional mock trial champion and was voted best advocate in every competition in which he competed.
+Buzbee ultimately graduated summa cum laude, second in his class.